 Wilmington is made interesting by being both a reasonably big city and having a major college student population: students here will find that the city provides a lot of amenities, culture, and opportunities for them.
 Wilmington is more than just a college town, however, though the thousands of students certainly are a major part of the character of the city, as well as a contributor to the local economy.

-One of the nice things about Wilmington is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Wilmington is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The population of Wilmington is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.36% of adults in Wilmington have a bachelor's degree or even advanced degree.
+The education level of Wilmington citizens is very high relative to the national average among all cities (21.84%): 39.36% of adults in Wilmington have a bachelor's degree or even advanced degree.

 The per capita income in Wilmington in 2010 was $29,139, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
 This equates to an annual income of $116,556 for a family of four.
 However, Wilmington contains both very wealthy and poor people as well.